elianabuenaventura/sequencing_coverage_scripts/README.md

  - Contains per locus average coverage
 3. [SAMPLENAME]-smds.per.base.coverage
  - Contains a per base coverage, calculated using the -d flag in [bedtools genomecov](http://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html)

-### Summary Scripts
-Contains R scripts for parsing output, and summarizing things like average coverage per locus, etc. Code is heavily commented to show what it is doing.